-Policy on Lateness: The Covid 19 pandemic has impacted all of our lives in various ways, and I understand that some of you may be facing many additional stressors as a result of this.
-I understand this and am happy to support you and work with you so that you can successfully complete this course and have a positive learning experience.
-For the proposal outline and the final paper, you do not need to contact me so long as your assignment is submitted within 24 hours of the due date.
+Policy on Lateness: I understand life gets challenging and things may come up that make it difficult for you to complete your work on time.
+I am happy to support you and work with you so that you can successfully complete this course and have a positive learning experience.
+For most course assignments (Proposal, Data Analysis Assignment, Final Paper), you do not need to contact me so long as your assignment is submitted within 24 hours of the due date.
 Following this, a 2% late penalty may apply.
 If you are concerned about meeting a deadline or need assistance making a plan for getting work completed, please contact me as soon as you can so we can work this out together.
+Please contact me in advance to the due date unless this is not possible.